Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- Need a new BBM version to save the info in the file, and reload it
 - [target 1.9] MISSING FEATURE #6 (Alban): Autosave.
 - [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
 Then remove the warning for saving in LDRAW.
+- [target 1.9] MISSING FEATURE (Alban): Implement elevation by displaying a number next to the part and edition of elevation
+- [target 1.9] MISSING FEATURE (Alban): Add a Brick property window to edit the altitude of the brick
 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format
-- [target 1.9] MISSING FEATURE (Evans): a possibility to show the current interruption of the 12V circuit breaker rail
 - [target 1.9] BUG #62 (FreeStorm): Text position on Text Layer (Linux)
 - MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).
 - MISSING FEATURE (Matthias): BlueBrick should check if there's new library package available in background after launch.